ewilson294/Class-Project/README.md

 Code Book
 - CodeBook.md

+Original Data is the 'UCI HAR Dataset' folder, without Means_and_Standard_Deviations.csv or Subject_Averages.csv

 run_analysis.R takes the "raw" data from the UCI data set and creates two tidy data sets

 Means_Standard_Deviations.csv is a tidy data set of the means and standard deviations from the UCI Data